vuxcode/pr1-project-osteise/README.md

 # Project Summary

 > I have created a music quiz program.
-There has been some issues along the way, but I have been able to solve them, so the program should work as expected.
+There has been some issues along the way, but I have been able to solve (most) them, so the program should work as expected, although I have been having some problems with the local storage on the deployment site, I did however not have these problems with my local files.
+I feel that I have learned alot from this project, as I didn't have previous experience with JavaScript before this course.
+In the later stages of developing this program I started to see how I would be able to make the code more efficient.
+I didn't really change alot of the things that I learned because, mainly, it worked as it was, and that I can look back and see both methods, one example of this is when I change the colors of the boxes I use different functions to target both the buttons and the colors, but when I wanted to add some yellow effects upon winning I created one function with both the colors and targetting the buttons.

 # User Guide